tmaklin/rcgpar/README.md

+# Work-in-progress
+This branch contains a Rust port of the original C++ code.

 # rcgpar - Fit mixture models in HPC environments
 rcgpar provides CPU and GPU implementations of a variational inference algorithm for estimating mixture model components from a